This API gathers information about an access token.

 The extra properties associated with the access token.

-The resources specified by the resource request parameters in the token request.
+The target resources.
+This represents the resources specified by the resource request parameters

 See "Resource Indicators for OAuth 2.0" for details.